vokimon/markdown-customblocks/docs/generators-figure.md

 `local` (bool)
 : if true and url is remote, download the image and make it a local one

-`thumb` (bool)
+`thumb` (bool|N|NxN)
-: if true generate a reduced size image which expands to a better resolution
+: if true generate a reduced size image which expands to a better resolution.
+  A size in pixels may be specified.

 `*args`
 : additional classes for root `<figure>` tag